UK Parliament expected to approve snap election

 It is the latest twist a turbulent year in British politics, which was plunged into turmoil when the country unexpectedly voted to leave the European Union last year.
 The hotly contested "Brexit" referendum ended with the resignation of then-Prime Minister David Cameron.

-May's Conservative Party holds a slim majority in parliament's lower House of Commons and May is banking on gaining a greater share of the seats to make Brexit a smoother transition for her government.
+May's Conservative Party holds a slim majority in Parliament's lower House of Commons and May is banking on gaining a greater share of the seats to make Brexit a smoother transition for her government.
 Her plan comes as the main opposition Labour Party faces record lows in approval ratings.

 But her decision also opens the door to more uncertainty in the region, as it now puts Europe's three most powerful nations -- Britain, Germany and France -- into full-throttle election mode.

+It appears an early vote would also delay Brexit talks.
+Both May and the European Commission have said that negotiations will only start in earnest after the UK elections, if approved.

-This will be the backdrop upon which Brexit talks begin, as the clock on the two-year deadline for negotiations began ticking on March 29, when May officially filed divorce papers to Brussels.
+That delay will come even though the clock on the two-year deadline for negotiations began ticking on March 29, when May officially filed divorce papers to Brussels.

 Clear way for May